MarinerT/rag-bot/README.md

 8. I understand the concept of KL Divergence, but it stops there.
 I'd like to be able to speak about/implement it intelligently in LLM evaluation.
 9. add colors.
 10. add testing.
-11. develop a pipeline I can actually share.
-12. add the multiquery approach.
+11. add the multiquery approach.